darthoctopus/reggae/docs/quickstart.md

 ## Creating the {class}`~reggae.dipolestar.DipoleStar` Object

 There are two ways in which one may do this.
-One might first start the GUI, e.g. by running the coomand
+One might first start the GUI, e.g. by running the command

 ```
 python -m reggae